Park Passport

 Designation: National Historical Park

 Few U.S. Presidents have had such close ties with where they were born and raised.
-The rural southern culture of Plains, Georgia, that revolves around farming, church and school, had a large influence in molding the character and in shaping the political policies of the 39th President of the United States.
+The rural southern culture of Plains, Georgia revolves around farming, church, and school, which had a large influence in molding the character and shaping the political policies of the 39th President of the United States.

 Weather: